youyanggu/covid19_projections/historical-performance.md

 ### Errata

 * Prior to September 15, our 2+ week target calculations for models with only incident deaths forecasts were incorrect.
 This included the following models: CMU, LNQ, STH.
-This has since been retroactively corrected on the GitHub repository, but are not reflected in the below charts (before Sep 15).
+This has since been retroactively corrected on the GitHub repository, but are not reflected in the charts dated before September 15.
 * Prior to June 20, the YYG model was the top row by default.
+Other than that, the ordering follows the mean weekly ranks.

 [Back to Top](#top)